What is Bowen?

 Based on our understanding of physiology, we believe BowenFirst™ works on the nervous system through a variety of mechanisms:

 - Stimulates the superficial fascia underlying the skin and subcutaneous fat tissue.
 The fascia is the protein matrix that holds our body together.
 It is a semi-conductor involved in cellular communication.
-The body responds to BowenFirst™ stimulation by enhancing local healing and encouraging remodelling of fascia to promote mobility.
+The body responds to BowenFirst™ stimulation by enhancing local healing and encouraging remodeling of fascia to promote mobility.

 - Stimulates the local sensory nervous system, causing a reflex impulse through the spinal cord to the brain and returning to the location of the stimulated point.
 This process is believed to be the mechanism by which BowenFirst™ breaks the cycle of dysfunctional repetitive pain loops that are often continuously firing, even after any evidence of tissue damage is gone.